Caran d’Ache Pastel Pencils

 This area is another one where these pencils excel.
 Pastel pencils, in general, are great at spreading large amounts of color but Caran d’Ache Pastel Pencils manage to take it to a whole different level.

 When you are first holding one of these pastels, you will probably be surprised at its beefiness.
 The barrel itself isn’t super thick, coming in at 8mm.
 But the core is an impressive 4.7mm thick.
 This is thicker than most of your traditional colored pencils.
+However, despite being thicker, they are still comfortable to hold.

 What this means is that you will produce a lot of color over a large range with ease.
 Pastels naturally spread color easily but with this large point, you should make quick work over large-color areas such as skies, smooth skin tones, and water.
-They are also quite water-soluble so we encourage you to explore with adding water or other water-like solvents to the color.
+They are also quite water-soluble so we encourage you to explore adding water or other water-like solvents to the color.

 However, this also means that detailed areas may be a bit challenging.
 You will have to sharpen these pencils to a fine point or else you risk covering too much area.
 But detailed work isn’t the intention of pastels.
 We recommend using a traditional smaller colored pencil in areas that you are concerned about having more precision.

 Blending with these pastels is incredibly easy (and fun!).
 They layer on top of each other with ease.
-You can use either the pencil tips or an eraser to spread the color.
+You can use either pencil tips or an eraser to spread the color.
 For lightening, you can either spread the color over a large area or lightly apply some white (or another light color).
 On the opposite end of the spectrum, the darkening can be achieved with some timely strokes of black.

 Another great positive of pastels (and particularly these) are your ability to vary the intensity of your color output.
 If you are very light with the application pressure, you can achieve subtle almost sketch-like intensity.
 And if you press down hard, it results in extremely intense color.
 This means that you likely won’t have to make a ton of additional passes to get the color depth that you are after.